Arc Flash FAQ’s

 WHAT DETERMINES THE INTENSITY OF AN ARC FLASH ?

 The energy released by the arc is a function of:

 - System voltage

-- Magnitude of the current
+- The magnitude of the current

 - Duration of the arc

-It is important to note that the clearing time (or duration of the arc) can significantly affect the intensity of an arc flash whereby lower amperage systems can become more dangerous than a higher amperage systems.
+It is important to note that the clearing time (or duration of the arc) can significantly affect the intensity of an arc flash whereby lower amperage systems can become more dangerous than a higher amperage system.

 I ONLY HAVE LOW VOLTAGES, SHOULD I BE CONCERNED ABOUT ARC FLASH ?

 Do not be fooled by low-voltage equipment!
 Most arc flash accidents happen at lower voltages as a fault is created by a technician working on electrical equipment.
 Low voltage equipment can also have the same arc flash hazard categories as high voltage equipment.
 It is not uncommon to have an arc flash hazard Category 3 or Category 4 on low voltage systems due to the long cleaning time of the protective devices.